 Witt K, Daniels C, Reiff J, Krack P, Volkmann J, Pinsker MO, Krause M, Tronnier V, Kloss M, et al.: Neuropsychological and psychiatric changes after deep brain stimulation for Parkinsons disease: a randomized, multicentre study, Lancet Neurol 7, 605-614, 2008.

-Field 7: 3D transcranial sonography in monogenic forms of Parkinsonism Background: Despite its normal appearance on CT and MRI scans, the substantia nigra (SN) shows a distinct hyperechogenic pattern on transcranial sonography (TCS) in about 90% of patients with Parkinson’s disease (PD).
+Field 7 – 3D Transcranial Sonography In Monogenic Forms of Parkinsonism Background: Despite its normal appearance on CT and MRI scans, the substantia nigra (SN) shows a distinct hyperechogenic pattern on transcranial sonography (TCS) in about 90% of patients with Parkinson’s disease (PD).
 In atypical Parkinsonism, such as multiple system atrophy and progressive supranuclear palsy, the SN is not different from healthy volunteers but the lentiform nucleus (LN) shows an abnormal hyperechogenic ultrasound pattern.
 The combination of clinical characteristics and the ultrasound pattern assists in establishing the correct diagnosis of a specific movement disorder.
 Monogenic forms of Parkinsonism may be clinically indistinguishable from PD.
 We described SN hyperechogenicity even in asymptomatic carriers of single heterozygous Parkin mutations with or without PET abnormalities.
 This interesting finding leads to the hypothesis that SN and LN ultrasound patterns may be a potential preclinical marker to detect PD susceptibility.
 The automatic processing of two-dimensional TCS using geometrical and statistical methods has shown promising results.
 Nevertheless, the obtained results are highly dependent on the image acquisition and TCS plane selection and yet cannot be used for diagnosis.

 Objectives: Using 3D TCS a volume of the whole mesencephalic brainstem can be acquired during one scan.
 While the diagnosis of PD was formerly based on two-dimensional sonography, 3D TCP offers the possibility to analyze hyperechogenic regions in three dimensions.
 Our goal is to develop a completely investigator-independent PD screening method.
 To this end, we will use the three-dimensional information to enhance the statistical significance of the classification.
 A fusion between MRI and 3D TCS data will be used to spatially map hyperechogenic regions in TCS to anatomical structures and allow for automatic 3D segmentation and image analysis.
 In this way the relationship between ultrasound data and distinct forms of parkinsonism/PD can be analyzed.